UPB-Graphics/gfx-framework/CONTRIBUTING.md

 ## General

--   The official contact for project development is Github, which is used for code review, issues, suggestions, and long term discussions.
+-   The official contact method for project development is Github, which is used for code review, issues, suggestions, and long term discussions.
 -   By making a contribution to this project, you agree to [Developer's Certificate of Origin 1.1](https://developercertificate.org/).